Rights and Relationships for People with Learning Disabilities

 Course information:

-However many do not get access to the right eye health support and many go blind through treatable eye conditions that are not detected because of communication difficulties.
+However, many people with a learning disability do not get access to the right eye health support.
+As a result many go blind through treatable eye conditions that are not detected and because of communication difficulties.
+Emerson & Robertson (2011)

 Cost: